-On top, of the LBRSWS and RAM components, a functional implementation of a generic API is realized.
+On top of the LBRSWS and RAM components, a functional implementation of a generic API is realized.
 This API enables interaction with the web-services in Java for the development of business logic.
-The API is implemented generically, meaning that it does work with any library and metamodel.
+The API is implemented generically, meaning that it works with any library and metamodel.
 Further extensions are possible to wrap method/modelling tool specific functionality on this level.
 Currently two different interaction protocols for the development of web applications are supported, SOAP and ReST.

 Further development of this component follows the open-source paradigm, maintained by the ADOxx.org team.

-On this level application that use either the API or the ADOxx Web-Service directly tare positioned.
+On this level, applications that use either the API or the ADOxx Web-Service directly are positioned.
 As this is project-driven, we do not suggest any technology or platform to develop tools here.
 Example implementations are provided as cases for community members.